jointakahe/deployment-examples/fly.io/README.md

     flyctl deploy

-Takahe should now be running at \<YOUR APP DOMAIN>.
+Takahē should now be running at \<YOUR APP DOMAIN>.

 ## Create admin user

-To log into Takahe, first create a admin user by logging into the Fly.io instance:
+To log into Takahē, first create a admin user by logging into the Fly.io instance:

     flyctl ssh console
     /takahe/manage.py createsuperuser

-## Login, Takahe setup
+## Login, Takahē setup

-Now, go to \<YOUR APP DOMAIN> to login and complete the setup of the Takahe instance.
+Now, go to \<YOUR APP DOMAIN> to login and complete the setup of the Takahē instance.